gshanko125298/Pharmaceutical_Sales_Prediction/README.md

 # Pharmaceutical_Sales_Prediction
-To forcust sales or six week ahead of time for  Rossmann Pharmaceuticals as a Machine Learning Engineer.
+To forcust sales of six week, ahead of time for Rossmann Pharmaceuticals as a Machine Learning Engineer.